Using Labels on Workboards

 Work Order Priority Badges

-Work orders may be prioritized in the Prioritization module.
-Prioritized work orders display a badge indicating their global priority status.
+Work Orders may be prioritized in the Prioritization module.
+Prioritized Work Orders display a badge indicating their global priority status.
+More information can be found in the Scheduling and Prioritization articles.

 Screenshot 2023-10-26 at 2.23.48 PM.png